The Jon Spencer Blues Explosion: Acme (1997–1999)

-"Talk About The Blues" was a reaction a Rolling Stone review of Now I Got Worry and Q&A with Jon Spencer.

 I wrote the song right after we did the interview, inspired by that and also some of the criticism we’ve received over the past couple years.
 If we tried to record some song that was a response to criticism as it happened, that would be too heavy-handed.
 The lyrics stayed true to the original off-the-cuff feel, what you call a rant.
 But it's not such a big deal, you know.
 A lot of that stuff just doesn't merit a response.

 "Magical Colors" reached number 92 in the UK singles chart in November 1998.
 The Terry Richardson directed video is a compilation of still photographs.

-"Talk About The Blues" reached number 120 in the UK singles chart in March 1999.

-Non-Acme track "New Year (Destroyer)" was released as a split-single with Barry Adamson as the fourth single in the Slut Smalls series.
+Non-Acme track "New Year (Destroyer)" was released as a split-single with Barry Adamson.
 "Heavy" was the final single to be released from Acme in August 1999: it reached number 106 in the UK singles chart.

-In 1998, they appeared on the Canal+ show Nulle Part Ailleurs performing "High Gear" and "Talk About The Blues".
-During the nine and a half minute performance Jon Spencer made full use of the television studio, running through the audience, standing on the desk and was carried back to the stage by one of the bemused presenters.
-Whilst on the desk Jon referred to and shook the hand of Jackie Chan who was given a copy of the album Acme.

-On the morning of July 22, 1999, The Jon Spencer Blues Explosion tour van was broken into in the loading dock of The Sheraton in Vancouver, British Columbia, Canada.
-The window was smashed and a mess of gear was stolen, including mics, amps, rack equipment, and the original 1962 Vanguard Model Theremin.
-The theremin was never recovered.
+In 1998, the Blues Explosion appeared on the Canal+ show Nulle Part Ailleurs performing "High Gear" and "Talk About The Blues".
+On the morning of July 22, 1999, The Jon Spencer Blues Explosion tour van was broken into at The Sheraton in Vancouver, British Columbia, Canada.
+Gear was stolen, including mics, amps, rack equipment, and an original 1962 Vanguard Model Theremin, which was never recovered.